DETAILED ACTION

 iii) a Namf_Communication_N1N2MessageTransfer1 Request.

-As to claim 38, Mladin teaches that the particular functionality comprises providing edge connectivity [response may include the FQDN of the EDNCS or may provide a DNS server address for the EDNCS to be updated at the UE] (par.
-[0195]).
+As to claim 38, Mladin teaches that the information related to the PDU session indicates that the network provides edge connectivity for all or part of the PDU session [response may include the FQDN of the EDNCS or may provide a DNS server address for the EDNCS to be updated at the UE] (par.
+[0190], [0195]).

 As to claim 39, Mladin teaches an apparatus, the apparatus comprising: a memory; and processing circuitry coupled to the memory (par.
 [0092], [0098]), wherein the apparatus is configured to perform the method of claim 28.

-As to claim 40, Mladin teaches a method comprising:
+As to claim 40, Mladin teaches a method performed by a user equipment (UE) connected to a network (Fig. 5A), the method comprising:

-i) that a particular functionality is applied to a part of traffic or all traffic in the PDU session [response may include the FQDN of the EDNCS or may provide a DNS server address for the EDNCS to be updated at the UE] (par.
-[0195]);
+i) that the network provides edge connectivity for all or part of the PDU session [response may include the FQDN of the EDNCS or may provide a DNS server address for the EDNCS to be updated at the UE] (par.
+[0190], [0195]);

 ii) that a 3rd Generation Partnership Project (3GPP) access is needed for using a particular application or all applications mapped into the PDU session;

-iii) that a reconnection to 5G System (5GS) is needed for using a particular application or all applications mapped into the PDU session; or
+iii) that a reconnection to 5G System (5GS) is needed for using a particular application or all applications mapped into the PDU session; and/or

 iv) that a particular non-3GPP access or all non-3GPP accesses are allowed for using a particular application or all applications mapped into the PDU session only if one or more conditions are satisfied.